trevsuth/llm_flow/design_docs/design.md

 ### File storage and retrieval
 * @cache \<FILENAME> - extracts text and uploads to redis for short term Q&A
 * @save \<FILENAME> \<COLLECTION> - extracts text and saves file to long-term storage
+* @extract \<FILENAME> - extracts text from file and uploads to Redis.
+Returns Redis DB ID

 ## Config Files
 * agent.yaml